Cross-Strait Act

 The Act Governing Relations between the People of the Taiwan Area and the Mainland Area (臺灣地區與大陸地區人民關係條例), also called Cross-Strait Act (兩岸條例), is the law of the Republic of China (Taiwan or ROC) governing cross-strait relations.
 In article 1, the act mentions its applicability in the period before national unification.

 The main purpose of the act is to protect the security and welfare of the people of Taiwan.
-The act defines its de facto controlled territory as the Taiwan area, while at the same time affirming sovereignty over the Mainland area in article 2.
+The act defines its de facto controlled territory as the Taiwan Area, while at the same time affirming sovereignty over the Mainland area in article 2.
 It also provides a legal framework on the relations between Taiwan and mainland China without recognising the People's Republic of China (PRC) and its governmental organisations.
 It is enacted in accordance with Article 11 of the Additional Articles of the Constitution of the Republic of China promulgated on 1 May 1991.

 History

 The act was drafted in the late 1980s and early 1990s.
 Early on 10 May 1948, the National Assembly of the Republic of China adopted the Temporary Provisions against the Communist Rebellion in the midst of the civil war between the Chinese Communist Party and the Kuomintang.
 In 1949, the Communists overthrew the Nationalist Government from mainland China, and proclaimed the establishment of the People's Republic of China while the government retreated to Taiwan, formerly a Qing province ceded to the Empire of Japan from 1895 to 1945.

 During the "Communist Rebellion" period, the ROC regarded cross-Strait relation as at war.
-However, after the PRC implemented economic reform and altered the approach to Taiwan starting from 1980s, the ROC Government allowed nationals to visit their mainland relatives in 1987, and the necessity of regulating the cross-strait relationship arose thereafter.
+However, after the PRC implemented reform and opening up and altered the approach to Taiwan starting from 1980s, the ROC Government allowed nationals to visit their mainland relatives in 1987, and the necessity of regulating the cross-strait relationship arose thereafter.

 In 1989, the Ministry of Justice unveiled the Provisional Bill Governing Relations between the People of the Taiwan Area and Mainland Area (臺灣地區與大陸地區人民關係暫行條例草案).
 In 1991, the Temporary Provisions were repealed by President Lee Teng-hui, which allowed the act to be passed by the Legislative Yuan on 16 July 1992 and commenced at the end of the month.